apache/activemq/docs/proposals/AMQ-9335-amq-modernization.md

 *Common*
 activemq-boot: Light-weight boot service for starting brokers, or running cmoplex client-side scenarios (performance testing, etc)
-activemq-io: Buffer, Stream and common data handling classes used by clients and servers
+activemq-io: Buffer, Stream and common data handling classes used by clients and servers (aka self-host modern versions of hawt* classes)

 *Broker*
 activemq-broker-model: Data model classes, and utility classes for managing data model classes.
 activemq-broker-api: API, SPI and JMX MXBean interface definitions.
 Depends on activemq-broker-model, but provides no implementations
 activemq-broker-service: BrokerService classes and default implementations
-activemq-broker-amqp: AMQP-based server-side transport (may depend on activemq-client-amqp)
+activemq-broker-amqp: AMQP-based server-side transport
 activemq-broker-http: HTTP-based server-side transport (may depend on activemq-client-jms)
 activemq-broker-jms: JMS-based server-side transport (may depend on activemq-client-jms)
 activemq-broker-mqtt: MQTT-based server-side transport (may depend on activemq-client-mqtt)
+activemq-broker-spring: Spring related classes for broker-side (map depend on activemq-client-spring)

 *Client*
-activemq-client-amqp: AMQP-based client support
 activemq-client-http: HTTP-based client support
 activemq-client-jms: JMS-based client support
+activemq-client-spring: Client-side Spring classes (ie ConnectionFactoryBean, PooledConnectionFactoryBean, etc)

 *Storage*
 activemq-store-kahadb: Pluggable storage backend KahaDB
 activemq-store-jdbc: Pluggable storage backend JDBC

+#### Phase 4 - Unit test modernization

+1. Provide improved junit5-extension that leverages activemq-boot to provide a fast (and spring-free) unit test harness to load complex configurations.

+2. Moderniaze the activemq-unit-tests Maven module

+!!NEEDS FEEDBACK!!

+The activemq-unit-tests module is massive and difficult to maintain.

+In an effort to help manage test transitive dependencies over time, unit tests will be organized by a folder and domain.
+This will provide better visibility to test dependency ownership.

+Problem: Many dependencies are needed at runtime and/or are defined externally or loaded outside of a Java language 'import' statement.
+Spring, SPI, etc.

+Example:

+tests/http
+tests/amqp
+tests/spring
+tests/mqtt
+tests/jdbc/derby
+tests/jdbc/h2
+tests/jdbc/hsql
+tests/jdbc/mysql (using a test container?) tests/jdbc/postgresql (using a test container?)

+Additionally, this would open the door to leveraging maven profiles for grouping unit tests.